syncfusion-content/reactjs-docs/ReactJS/Maps/Customization.md

 ### Center Position

-Specify the `centerposition` where map should be displayed
+Specify the `centerPosition` where map should be displayed

 {% highlight javascript %}